What are the risk factors for acute myeloid leukemia?

 Although most cases of AML are not thought to have a strong genetic link, having a close relative (such as a parent or sibling) with AML increases your risk of getting the disease.

 Someone who has an identical twin who got AML before they were a year old has a very high risk of also getting AML.

 AML is more common in males than in females.
-The reasons for this are not clear.
+The reason for this is not clear.

 Uncertain, unproven or controversial risk factors